The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Structural Properties of Power Contamination on Grids

+By symmetry, it suffices to consider the case where the top row contains no cell of $S$.
+We show that no cell of the top row can ever become contaminated.

+Indeed, let $(1,j)$ be a cell in the top row.
+Since there is no row above it, rules~(a), (b), (c), and~(h) cannot apply to $(1,j)$.
+The remaining applicable rules are~(d), (f), and~(g), and each of them requires at least one already contaminated cell in the top row, namely $(1,j-1)$ or $(1,j+1)$.
+Thus a first contaminated cell in the top row cannot appear.

+Since the top row is initially empty and cannot acquire a first contaminated cell, it remains uncontaminated throughout the process.
+Consequently, the grid cannot become fully contaminated.
+This completes the proof of \textup{(C)}.\qedhere \end{proof}

+Figure~\ref{fig:rectangular-boundary} illustrates the three parts of Proposition~\ref{prop:rectangular-boundary}: (A) a contaminated rectangle that cannot expand; (B) a rectangular hole with two adjacent contaminated outer sides that is eventually filled; (C) an empty boundary row that prevents full contamination

-From Lemma \ref{lemma_bottom_row}, we obtain the following result. \begin{corollary} Each edge of the grid $G(n,m)$ must contain at least one contaminated cell in $S$ in order for the grid to become fully contaminated.
-If there exists an edge without any contaminated cell in $S$, the grid will never be fully contaminated. \end{corollary}
+From Proposition~\ref{prop:rectangular-boundary}(C), we obtain the following result. \begin{corollary} Each boundary of the grid $G(n,m)$ must contain at least one contaminated cell in $S$ in order for the grid to become fully contaminated.
+If there exists a boundary without any contaminated cell in $S$, the grid will never be fully contaminated. \end{corollary}